What do we mean by Research Informed Practice in Education?

 So, where to start?
 If you are keen to become more familiar with research and the impact it can have, here are some good places to start:

-It’s a really accessible newsletter, from a well-established network of educators.
-The first edition covers a range of ideas so there’s something for everyone.
-What’s great as well is that when you sign up you get the first three editions for free.
+It’s a really accessible event, from a well-established network of educators.
+They cover all areas of the UK and even have international events!
+Each version of researchED covers a range of ideas so there’s something for everyone.

 The Research Schools Network is a collaboration between the Education Endowment Fund (EEF) and the Institute for Effective Education (IEE), creating a network of schools which support the use of evidence to improve teaching practice.
 On their blog, members of the network share what they know about putting research into practice, with articles including Improving Communication, Language and Literacy in the Early Years, Making Sense of Metacognition, and Putting Evidence to Work in your Classroom.